Nebraska largely scraps gender identity lessons after uproar

 Swatsworth said the new draft “largely omitted the reality of LGBTQ+ youth and families.”

 State Sen. Patty Pansing Brooks, of Lincoln, said she was “completely disappointed” with the board’s decision and believes members “caved in” to political pressures.
+She said she understands the board’s situation but hopes state officials write another draft.

-“We have to trust educators and mental health experts to make the best decisions for Nebraska children, not by putting our heads in the sands and acting like LGBTQ students don’t exist,” said Pansing Brooks, a leading advocate for the community.
+“We have to trust educators and mental health experts to make the best decisions for Nebraska children, not by putting our heads in the sand and acting like LGBTQ students don’t exist,” said Pansing Brooks, a leading advocate for the community.

+Jo Giles, executive director for the Women’s Fund of Omaha, said her group was also concerned that lessons on preventing pregnancy and sexually transmitted disease were removed from the original draft.

+Giles said it’s important to teach students about the issues before high school, when some become sexually active.
+She said it’s unrealistic to rely solely on parents, because some students are in abusive households.

 The decision didn’t satisfy social conservatives, either, who expressed anger that the department even introduced the proposal in the first place.